MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 The *CustomerId* element is added to the [BillingDocumentInfo](../customer-billing-service/billingdocumentinfo.md) object.
 When you call the [GetBillingDocuments](../customer-billing-service/getbillingdocuments.md) operation, both the *CustomerId* and *DocumentId* are required.

 #### <a name="billing-insertionorderstatus"></a>InsertionOrderStatus
 The Pending and PendingSystemReview values are removed from the [InsertionOrderStatus](../customer-billing-service/insertionorderstatus.md) value set.
 The NotStarted value replaces Pending.

+### <a name="billing-newfeatures"></a>New Features

+#### <a name="billing-insertionorderpendingchanges"></a>Insertion Order Pending Changes
+In version 12 you can approve, decline, or cancel an insertion order via the [InsertionOrderPendingChanges](../customer-billing-service/insertionorderpendingchanges.md) object.

 ## <a name="customer"></a>Customer Management

-### Breaking Changes
+### <a name="customer-breakingchanges"></a>Breaking Changes

 #### <a name="customer-proxy-client"></a>Proxy Client
 Update your proxy client to use the new endpoint address and namespace.